japaric-archived/homu-on-heroku/README.md

 [Limitations]: #limitations

-- We use the same travis token for all the repos.
-This pretty much means that all the repos that Homu watches over must be owned by the same GitHub user/organization.
 - We use the same set of reviewers for all the repos.

 Both issues can be fixed with config variables that override the "global" values on a per repository